anony7777/Perfff/README.md

 #### Use the visualization tool

-The visualization tool is based on Django version 4.2 and node.js version 16.14. which are contained in the docker.
+The visualization tool is based on Django version 4.2 and node.js version 16.14.0.

 Start the backend of the visualization tool.